kshedden/workshops/dair3/design/design.md

   - _Random errors_ are a type of error that is transient or specific to one instance of making a measurement.
-Using blood pressure again as an example, there are substantial random errors due to the skill required to accurately detect a pulse as the blood pressure cuff is depressurized.
-The variance of these random errors may depend on the skill of the person doing the measurement.
+Using blood pressure again as an example, there are substantial random errors due to the difficulty of accurately ascertaining the subject's pulse.

   - Random errors can further be classified as classical errors and [Berkson errors](https://en.wikipedia.org/wiki/Berkson_error_model).